MShahzaib0512/MShahzaib0512/README.md

-- 👋 Hi, I’m @MShahzaib0512
+👋 Hi, I’m @MShahzaib0512
-- 👀 I’m interested in Development
+👀 I’m passionate about web development and technology.
-- 🌱 I’m currently learning Backend Development
+🌱 Currently, I’m diving deep into Backend Development with a focus on Django.
-- 💞️ I’m looking to collaborate with full stack developer
+💞️ I’m eager to collaborate with full-stack developers and explore new projects.
-- 📫 How to reach me shahzaibkhan112299@gmail.com
+📫 Feel free to reach out to me at shahzaibkhan112299@gmail.com.

 <!---